The Homecoming of Beorhtnoth Beorhthelm's Son: Plot

-Critical discussion
+Analysis

+The date that "Homecoming" was written is not quite certain.
+Tolkien's biographer Humphrey Carpenter writes that the work "was in existence by 1945."
+In a 1952 letter to his publisher, Tolkien mentioned that his heavy workload included "producing a contribution to Essays and Studies".

 Literary critics generally agree that "Homecoming" is Tolkien's biting critique of the northern heroic ethos.
 For example, using Tolkien's original drafts of "Homecoming", Thomas Honegger makes the case that Tolkien was especially concerned with casting Beorhtnoth's pride in a wholly negative light.
 George Clark states that Tolkien's reworking of The Battle of Maldon specifically "chastises" Beorhtnoth for his pride and generally criticizes the Anglo-Saxon heroic ideals of pursuing fame and material wealth (41).
 Taking a similar position, Tom Shippey argues that Tolkien's condemnation of Beorhtnoth in "Homecoming" is "an act of parricide" against his Old English literary forebears, in which "[h]e had...to take 'the northern heroic spirit' and sacrifice it" (337).

 Taking a more nuanced approach, Mary R. Bowman claims that Tolkien "rehabilitated" the northern heroic spirit, instead of simply "rejecting" it (92).
 She recalls Tolkien's own metaphor of the northern heroic spirit as an impure "alloy", composed of a combination of a self-sacrificing bravery for the good of others (the gold) and a selfish, reckless pursuit for wealth and fame (the base metal).
 Bowman's point, then, is that Tolkien was concerned with "refining" the heroic code—with separating and burning away the selfish, destructive slag of "overmastering" and excessive pride, while retaining the gold of courage.

+More positively, Anna Smol and Rebecca Foster call the work "an alliterative tour de force".

-Scholars have also discussed the influence of "Homecoming" on Tolkien's fictional world of Middle-earth.
+Scholars have discussed the influence of "Homecoming" on Tolkien's fictional world of Middle-earth.
 George Clark argues that Tolkien's ideas about the northern heroic spirit are manifested in The Lord of the Rings through the character Sam; in his steadfast, self-less devotion to Frodo, Sam serves as the "true hero", a kind of anti-Beorhtnoth.
 Likewise, Bowman claims that both Sam and Bilbo possess the "refined" brand of heroism that she thinks Tolkien is forging in "Homecoming".
 Other scholars have made similar cases; for example, Alexander Bruce argues that Gandalf's stand against the Balrog in Moria serves as Tolkien's correction of Beorhtnoth's tactical error, and Lynn Forest-Hill sees Beorhtnoth coming through in Boromir.